Environmental Studies Faculty

 ENST 594: Publishing: The Next Steps, offered each Spring

 All the paths of formal education have led me to one place: teaching writing.
 My undergraduate work for a BA in Writing ranged from poetry to technical writing.
 My terminal Creative Writing degree is an MFA in Fiction, with Bill Kittredge as my mentor, and my MS degree in Environmental Studies emphasized nonfiction Environmental Writing.
 I've taught writing to graduates and undergraduates in EVST and English at UM, to low-residency MFA candidates at Spalding University in Louisville KY, and to children, high-schoolers, university freshmen, and citizen writers in several communities.
-Beyond age, interest, or genre, basics remain: I try to learn as much as I teach; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
+Beyond age, interest, or genre, the basics remain: I try to learn as much as I teach; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
 The shape of the best writing classes I lead is a circle; the quality of the workshop conversation I aspire to is Buddhist Right Speech: being kind, truthful, and helpful--all equally and at once.
-No easy task, but well worth the attempt.
+No easy task, and maybe never fully achievable, but well worth the attempt.

-The roads of my informal education likewise converge: sauntering to the rhythms of many different drummers.
-As a 19-year-old college dropout and a 37-year-old returning sophomore, I was a non-traditional student, and as a professor who started teaching full time after 50, I hope I'm a non-traditional teacher.
+The roads of my informal education likewise converge: sauntering to the rhythms of those different drummers.
+As a 19-year-old college dropout and a 37-year-old returning sophomore, I was a non-traditional student, and as a professor who only started teaching full time after 50, I hope I'm a non-traditional teacher.
 As a young man I practiced a manual, itinerant trade--brick work--and I loved its elemental simplicity: take sand, water, clay, steel, and add the human hand.
 I lived for 5 years without electricity on the Niangua River in the Missouri Ozarks, pumping water on a bicycle, gardening and composting a quarter acre, walking and sitting amid the oak-hickory forest.
-A Missoula resident for 30 years, I wake each day grateful for the living place around us and wide aware of the diverse challenges to the beyond-human and human worlds.
+A Missoula resident for 31 years, I wake each day grateful for the living place around us and wide aware of the diverse challenges to the beyond-human and human worlds.

 Pomona College, Claremont CA, 1965-67